 The Notes are not guaranteed by any of our subsidiaries.
 As a result, the Notes will be structurally subordinated to all indebtedness and other obligations of our subsidiaries.
-After giving pro forma effect to this offering, our subsidiaries would have had \$2.5 billion of indebtedness outstanding (including indebtedness of iStar Financial Inc. guaranteed by our subsidiaries).
+After giving effect to the Transactions, the outstanding indebtedness of our subsidiaries as of June 30, 2017 would have been \$325.6 million.